pirati-web/praha.pirati.cz/_people/jaromir-beranek.md

 In 2018, Jaromir was elected into the Prague City Assembly.
 As the Chairman of the IT and Smart City Committee, he focuses on Smart City and innovation projects, and promotes enterpreneurship.
 Furthermore, he oversees financial administration and European projects as well as the development of the integrated transportation system, and the promotion of clean mobility.
 Since October 2019, he has been serving also as the Deputy Chair of the Pirate Party Group in the Prague City Assembly.
 He was re-elected to the Prague City Assembly in 2022 and in 2023 he was elected to be the chairman of the Committee of the City Assembly for foreign relations and EU funds.

 Since Janury 2025, he has been acting as the executive director of the Czech branch of the Outward Bound organization, focusing on the development of children and youth through expeditions and adventuruos education in the nature.

+He was elected as 1st deputy of the Mayor of Prague responsible for transportation.